wallarm/product-documentation/docs/2.16/user-guides/triggers/trigger-examples.md

 You can perform all available trigger actions: edit, disable, delete, or copy the trigger.

-## Mark requests as brute‑force or dirbust attack if 31 or more requests were sent to the protected resource
+## Mark requests as a brute‑force or dirbust attack if 31 or more requests were sent to the protected resource

 ### With filters by URL and IP